murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Day 01 - Day 10.md

 ## Security Governance Principles

 This section explains how organizations should align their security function to business strategy, goals, mission, and objectives.
-We will also look into the organizational roles and responsibilities from a security perspective, the common Security control frameworks that organizations can align with as they design their security strategy.
+We will also look into the organizational roles and responsibilities from a security perspective and the common Security control frameworks that organizations can align with as they design their security strategy.

 **Types of Security Controls**

 - **Administrative**: Security documentation, risk management, personnel security, and training
-- **Technical**: software or hardware components e.g firewalls, IDS, encryption, and identification and authentication mechanisms.
+- **Technical**: Software or hardware components e.g firewalls, IDS, encryption, and identification and authentication mechanisms.
-- **Physical**: security guards, locks, fencing, and lighting.
+- **Physical**: Security guards, locks, fencing, and lighting.

 Controls provide **Defence in Depth** which is a layered security approach.
 If one line of defense is compromised, additional layers exist as a backup to ensure that threats are stopped along the way.